 Step into the world of a talented apothecary named Raffa.
 He’s horrified to discover that someone in the capital city is using the rare plant he and his cousin found to forcefully control animals.
 Not only that, whoever is doing this is removing baby animals from their mothers and training a bear to be a killer.
 When Raffa discovers who is behind it, he, his friend, and the animals he saves must escape from the city and the horrible truth.

-King of the Bench No Fear! by Steve Moore
+King of the Bench No Fear!

 HUMOR / SPORTS

 You’ll laugh out loud, no joke, at the musings and life of Steve, our narrator.
-He’s totally hilarious as he shares about life getting on the baseball team but developing a fear of the baseball.
+He’s totally hilarious as he shares about life getting on the baseball team but developing a fear of baseball.
 His coach (Coach Earwax dubbed thusly because of well, you can imagine) calls everyone babe, a cool girl named Becky tries out and gets on the team, and all Steve’s teammates have the most interesting stories.
 Fantastically funny illustrations.

-Rosetown by Cynthia Rylant
+by Cynthia Rylant

 REALISTIC / WHOLESOME

-This is an atmospheric, small town slice-of-life story that takes place in Rosetown, Indiana.
+This is an atmospheric, small-town slice-of-life story that takes place in Rosetown, Indiana.
 A big part of 4th grader Flora’s life is her friendship with Yury and reading in the used bookstore where her mom works.
 Flora’s struggling to adjust to her parents’ separation and two different homes.
 No matter where she goes, she brings her cat, Serenity.
 Flora does things like take piano lessons and help Yury with his dog training classes.
 The story ends with Flora’s parents working things out and starting their own business together.

-The Jolly Regina: The Unintentional Adventures of the Bland Sisters by Kara LaReau, illustrated by Jen Hill
+The Jolly Regina: The Unintentional Adventures of the Bland Sisters

 ADVENTURE / HUMOR